What is familial malignant melanoma?

 CDKN2A is unusual because it affects two separate proteins that have different functions; one is called p16, and one is called p14ARF.
 Both CDKN2A and CDK4 play important roles in controlling when cells divide.
 Studies of families with mutations in CDKN2A from Europe, North America, and Australia have shown that the risk of melanoma varies by geographic area.
 The reasons for these differences are not fully understood.
 There may be differences in the amount of sun they receive, other individual or genetic differences, or a combination of these factors.
 In addition, there may also be an increased risk of pancreatic cancer.

 Within melanoma-prone families with known genetic mutations, dysplastic nevi (moles) and sun exposure are independent risk factors for melanoma.
 There is also growing evidence that variations in another gene, MC1R, alter the risk of melanoma, both in individuals with CDKN2A mutations and in individuals without CDKN2A mutations.
 MC1R is important in regulating pigment; variations have been associated with freckling and red hair.

 Other inherited genes are associated with an increased risk of melanoma.
 For instance, xeroderma pigmentosum (XP) is a rare disorder in which patients have a mutation in a gene needed for repair of ultraviolet radiation (sunlight) induced DNA damage.
 Patients with XP have an extremely high rate of skin cancer, including melanoma.
-The hereditary breast cancer gene called BRCA2 is also associated with a risk of melanoma.
+A hereditary breast cancer gene called BRCA2 is also associated with a risk of melanoma.
 Scientists believe that there are other genes not yet identified that also increase the risk of melanoma.
 Learn more about the risk factors of melanoma.
 Research is ongoing to learn more about familial melanoma.

 How is familial melanoma susceptibility inherited?